JaneliaSciComp/msg-docker/README.md

     - it's cloned into `/app`
 * Scientific Linux 7 base image
 * Python 2.7, R 3.4.0
-* many dependencies are stored in the msg repo and built from there
+* many dependencies are stored in the MSG repo and built from source
 * the rest we get from various repositories
     - yum install
     - R packages from cran.rstudio.com
     - Perl packages via CPAN
 * to support the Janelia cluster, Python 3 is also installed
-    - "python" is Python 2.7, however, as needed by MSG
+    - "python", however, resolves to Python 2.7, as needed by MSG

 ## Building